MuonCollider-WG4/optimisations/README.md

 gauss_minimiser: I was experimenting with some genetic algorithm stuff.
 It is not used.

 movie.py: small script to drive mencoder (and ffmpeg)

+final_cooling_match: uses ROOT tminuit to do matching for the final cooling lattice